CalculatedContent/WeightWatcher/README.md

 #### plots (for each layer)

-Create log-log plots for each layer weight matrix to observe how well the power law fits work
+Create ESD plots for each layer weight matrix to observe how well the power law fits work

 ```python
 details = watcher.analyze(plot=True)